alsolera/VideoF2B/docs/source/faq.rst

 **Q: Why are background objects tracked instead of the model aircraft?**

-**A:** VideoF2B currently does not distinguish between objects and just follows the larger moving object.
+**A:** VideoF2B currently does not distinguish between objects and just follows the largest moving object.
 If possible, avoid having moving objects as background (e.g. a road).

 -----